|Director : DIGHIERO Guillaume (email@example.com)|

 Present status and future directions.

 In a previous work, we have studied the complete sequence of the B29 gene, encoding for CD79b, in 20 different familial CLL patients and demonstrated the absence of genetic abnormalities underlying the low surface expression of the CD79b molecule (B. Payelle-Brogard et al, 1999).
 Since genetic alterations could not account for under-expression of the BCR in CLL, we have undertaken transcriptional and post-transcriptional analysis of this gene.
 Our results demonstrate that: 1) there is no major defect in transcriptional expression of the BCR.
 2) Analysis of intracellular expression of the BCR components showed adequate synthesis, despite consistent low membrane expression of the receptor.
 3) Neither a genetic defect in the transmembrane domain of SIg which associated with CD79a/CD79b nor a genetic abnormality in the chaperone protein calnexin involved in folding and assembly of the BCR were found.
 4) In contrast a defect in the processing of nascent IgM, demonstrated by the failure to become resistant to endoglycosidase H treatment was found.
 This defect indicates that they are retained in the endoplasmic reticulum.
-5) These findings demonstrate that a post-transcriptional defect located at the BCR intracellular trafficking level could be involved in the low expression of the BCR in B-CLL and are reminiscent to those previously reported in a transgenic murine model of anergic B cells.
+5) A constant defect in assembly of Ig M and CD79b chains of the BCR occured in CLL patients.
+These findings demonstrate that a post-transcriptional defect located at the BCR intracellular assembly and/or trafficking levels could be involved in the low expression of the BCR in B-CLL and are reminiscent to those previously reported in a transgenic murine model of anergic B cells.
 This project is supported by a grant of the Fondation contre la Leucémie.

 c) Is there a role for anti-idiotypic vaccines in CLL?
 (Responsibles: F. Vuillier in collaboration with D. Scott-Algara).